 Rust isn’t always visible from the outside of your water heater.
 Sediment buildup and general wear and tear can cause corrosion inside the tank, weakening it from the inside and contaminating your hot water.
 If you notice that your home’s hot water has a brown tint to it when the faucet is first running, hidden corrosion is likely to blame.

 If you notice a leaking water heater, inspect it carefully.
 If the leak is coming from a nearby pipe, one of the valves, or the water heater connections, the problem can easily be repaired by replacing or resealing the affected area.
 However, if the leak is coming directly from the tank, your water heater could burst at any moment.
 Turn off the water heater and the water valve feeding the tank immediately and call a plumber.

 Over time, your water heater will experience sediment buildup along the bottom of the tank due to minerals in the water.
 When there’s too much buildup, the extra layer between the water and the heating element causes the water heater to overheat — that’s where the knocking noises come from.
 This can weaken the tank and cause corrosion rather quickly.
 If the noise has been happening for a while, it might already be too late to save the tank.

 Like many aging appliances, water heaters don’t tend to go quietly.
-It may be time for water heater replacement if you feel like you’re always dealing with repairing it.
+It may be time for a water heater replacement if you feel like you’re always dealing with repairing it.
 Not only will it save you the hassle but it will also save you money in the long run.